AngleProtocol/angle-docs/governance/veANGLE/gauges.md

 ## Gauge Types

-The idea with Angle gauges is to incentivize different types of liquidity pools useful to the protocol:
+The idea with Angle gauges is to incentivize different types of liquidity pools that can be useful to the protocol:

 - agEUR liquidity and markets
 - sanTokens
-- Perpetuals
 - Liquidity pools on exchanges (like on Curve, on Uniswap)
 - Liquidity pools on other chains (like agEUR/USDC on Uniswap on Polygon for instance)
+- Perpetuals (if needed)

 The gauge system can also be used to incentivize different things than staking contracts.
 For instance, incentives for Convex voters on Curve can be linked to a gauge (in fact an EOA or a multisig) where veANGLE owners decide to send some rewards, and the multisig would be responsible for placing the incentives on Votium.